apache/trafficcontrol/docs/source/admin/traffic_router.rst

 3. Ensure the FQDN of the Traffic Router is resolvable in DNS.
 This FQDN must be resolvable by the clients expected to use this CDN.
 4. Install a traffic router: ``sudo yum install traffic_router``.

 ..
-Note:: As of Traffic Control version 2.3, traffic router depends upon a package called 'tomcat_tr'.
-This package should have been created when you built Traffic Control.
-If you get an error while installing the 'traffic_router' package make sure that the 'tomcat_tr' package is in your package repository.
+Note:: As of Traffic Control version 2.3, traffic router depends upon a package called 'tomcat'.
+This package should have been created when you built Traffic Router.
+If you get an error while installing the 'traffic_router' package make sure that the 'tomcat' package is in your package repository.

 5. Edit ``/opt/traffic_router/conf/traffic_monitor.properties`` and specify the correct online Traffic Monitor(s) for your CDN.
 See :ref:`rl-tr-config-files`
 	# traffic_monitor.properties: url that should normally point to this file